 2017:

-home for Orthodox Christians of many ethnicities.
+Holy Trinity today serves as a spiritual home for Orthodox Christians of many ethnicities.
 We invite you to worship with us!
 Service times can be found on our monthly calendar available below.